-Aviatrix controller, when deployed in the cloud, such as AWS/Azure/Google marketplace, is not in the datapath.
-Packet processing and encryption is done by the Aviatrix gateways.
+When deployed in a cloud environment, the Aviatrix controller, is not in the data path as packet processing and encryption is done by the Aviatrix gateways.

-When the controller is down or out of service, your network should continue to be operational: Encrypted tunnels and OpenVPN users stay connnected and not affected.
-Since most of the data logs are forwarded from the gateways directly, the loss of logs information from the controller is minimal.
+When the controller is down or out of service, your network will continue to be operational and encrypted tunnels and OpenVPN users stay connected and are not affected.
+Since most of the data logs are forwarded from the gateways directly, the loss of log information from the controller is minimal.
 The only impact is that you cannot build new tunnels or add new OpenVPN users.

 How to backup configuration¶

 - Settings -> Maintenance -> Backup & Restore -> Under BACKUP section

 - Select Cloud Type

 (example: If AWS were selected as the cloud type, specify an S3 bucket name)